DR RAJ TANNA

 I help adults 17 years and older to manage and heal from ADHD and related issues.

 As a family member of people with mental illness I understand the complex needs for recovery.
 The core of my approach is individualised care to create positive lifelong change.
 My work is driven by a belief that every person has the right to mental wellbeing to realise their own abilities and the right to access ethical and high-quality care.

 Throughout my career I’ve improved, modernised, and led award-winning community mental health services in Perth and London.
 I’ve led several initiatives to reform service cultures and improve the quality of individual care, most recently as Head of Services at Joondalup Community Mental Health and to Western Australia Country Health Services.

-For more than 15 years, I’ve been a Fellow of the Royal Australian and New Zealand College of Psychiatrists and an accredited member of the Faculty of Psychotherapy since 2004.
+For more than 15 years, I’ve been a Fellow of the Royal Australian and New Zealand College of Psychiatrists and an accredited member of the Faculty of Psychotherapy.
 I’m also an accredited Mentalization-Based Therapy Practitioner with the Anna Freud National Centre for Children and Families in London.

 Creating the Headspace Youth Early Psychosis Program – Perth

 As Senior Advisor to Black Swan Health Ltd in 2014, I was heavily involved in the planning, service design and development of the Headspace Youth Early Psychosis Program in north Perth, a world-first model of early intervention and specialist support for young people.
 I collaborated with Headspace and Orygen, the world-renowned National Centre of Excellence in Youth Mental Health.

 Supporting People with complex mental health issues – Peel Rockingham and Kwinana